nanos/fedialgo_demo_app_foryoufeed/README.md

 ### Debugging
 If you set the environment variable `FEDIALGO_DEBUG=true` a _lot_ more debugging info will be printed to the browser console.
 See [`.env.example`](./.env.example) for other environment variables you can play with.

+There's also an arrow icon at the top right of ecah toot that will open a display showing the raw JSON of the underlying toot.

 ### Troubleshooting
 Someone reported they were unable to build with `npm run build` but using `NODE_ENV=production npm run build --no-hmr` seemed to fix the issue.